schmidt73/schmidt73.github.io/index.md

 ## Recent Updates

-- (June 2022) Presented some work on [hypergraphs](https://arxiv.org/abs/1905.08287) at the 2022 SIAM Conference on Discrete Mathematics in Pittsburgh.
+- (June 2022) Presented some work on [hypergraphs](https://arxiv.org/abs/1905.08287) at the [SIAM Conference on Discrete Mathematics](https://www.siam.org/conferences/cm/conference/dm22) (DM22) in Pittsburgh.
 Also received an ICML 2022 [Best Reviewer Award](https://icml.cc/Conferences/2022/Reviewers).

 - (May 2022) Presented our algorithm [NetMix2](https://www.biorxiv.org/content/10.1101/2022.01.31.478575v1)  at RECOMB 2022 in San Diego.